 Are you looking for a coffee maker that you can bring on camping trips and long hiking expeditions, or something you can use in hotel rooms and AirBnB stays?

 If it’s the former, you need a coffee maker that works without any electricity.
-I included several such appliances, and they all have one thing in common – you need to manually pump it if you want to make coffee.
+I included several such appliances, and they all have one thing in common – you need to manually pump them if you want to make coffee.

 This can get a bit tiring, especially after 20-30 pumps.
 But it’s the only way they work, so it’s a sacrifice you will have to make if you want fresh, hot coffee in the middle of nowhere.